daniel3735928559/guppy/README.md

 ## Installation

-Just download the `katex.min.css`, `katex.min.js`, `keyboard.js`, and
-`guppy.js` and place them somewhere accessible from your page and include them as above (again, making sure to include keyboard.js before guppy.js).
+* Download the libguppy folder and contents.

+* Include the three `.js` and one `.css` files from this folder in your page as in the example above.

+* Pass the appropriate path to `libguppy/transform.xsl` to `guppy_init` as in the example above.

 ## API Reference